- News Brief

 Reach tens of thousands of people instantly by advertising with Ekklesia.
 Find out more

-Ekklesia is an independent think-tank seeking to examine the social, political and cultural role of religion, beliefs and values in a creatively critical way.
-It also aims to advance ideas in a range of policy areas from a forward-looking, theologically-resourced perspective based on a strong commitment to social justice.
+Ekklesia is an independent think-tank.
+It examines the social, political and cultural role of religion, beliefs and values in a creatively critical way.
+It also aims to advance ideas in a range of public policy areas from a forward-looking, theologically-resourced perspective based on a strong commitment to social justice.

 Through its commitment to an open dialogue around faith and politics, Ekklesia is positive about finding communicative ground with people of other convictions (religious or otherwise), while simultaneously advocating its own distinctive outlook.